Nexmo/station/_documentation/client-sdk/in-app-voice/concepts/ncco-guide.md

 &uuid=NONE
 ```

 The `to` parameter will contain the string or phone number you passed into the SDK's `callPhone` method.
 This parameter can be used to dynamically tell Nexmo which phone number to call.
 If you choose to pass in a string other than a phone number, such as a user ID or name, you can use that reference to look up that user's phone number instead.
-The `from_user` parameter is the name of the Stitch user that initiated the call.
+The `from_user` parameter is the name of the Conversation user that initiated the call.
 The `conversation_uuid` is the ID of the conversation that is created for the IP and PSTN user for this call.
 The `UUID` parameter does not apply to this guide.

 ## Setting up the answer and event URLs